jdereg/json-io/user-guide.md

 #### WriteOptions showTypeInfoNever()
 * Sets to never show type.
 Returns WriteOptions for chained access.
 #### WriteOptions showTypeInfoMinimal()
 * Sets to show minimal type.
-This means that when the type of an object can be inferred, a type field will not be output.
+This means that when the type of object can be inferred, a type field will not be output.
 Returns WriteOptions for chained access.
 ---
-### Pretty Print - Multiple line, indented JSON output, or oneline output
+### Pretty Print - Multiple line, indented JSON output, or one-line output
 #### boolean isPrettyPrint()
 * Returns the 'prettyPrint' setting, true being yes, pretty-print mode using lots of vertical white-space and indentations, 'false' will output JSON in one line.
 The default is false.
 #### WriteOptions prettyPrint(boolean prettyPrint)